hitachisolutionsamerica/dataestate-benchmarks/tpc_ds/databricks/README.md

 #### **Execution Procedure**

-1. Star the cluster and run it once.
+1. Start the cluster and run it once.
 Discard the result, or mark it as cold.
 It's expected to be slower than a warm run.

 2. Run 3 more iterations.
 This is the warm run and takes the average of the ***Query Throughput*** of the 3.
 The stddev of the 3 runs should be no more than 8%.